Abdulhamid114/Dank-memer-coin-bomb-leecher/README.md

 The original script, it reply "i want money" whenever someone says "pls use coin", "pls use bomb" or "pls use coinbomb"

-It reply instantly so it's obvious you're boting, i got muted in the Dank memer server because i used it
+It reply instantly so it's obvious you're botting, i got muted in the Dank memer server because i used it